-Anyone who fishes in saltwater regularly knows the havoc it can wreak on your gear.
-A reel that is exposed to splashes and dunks, if the saltwater does not end up destroying it outright, will lose its smoothness to the point where retrieving the line becomes an unpleasant chore.
+Anyone who fishes in the ocean knows the damage it can inflict on fishing gear.
+A reel that is exposed to saltwater splashes and dunks will lose its smoothness to the point where retrieving the line becomes an unpleasant chore, often to the point of making the reel unusable.
 This is especially troublesome for fishermen who use surface and swimming lures, as constant casting and retrieving is the key to success.
-When fishing on foot or in boats and kayaks, it can be impossible to keep the reel protected from the sea.
-For the saltwater angler, it makes sense to spend more money on a waterproof, sealed spinning reel that will protect the inner gears and bearings from the destructive salt.
+When fishing on foot or in boats or kayaks, it can be impossible for the reel to avoid contact with the sea.
+For the saltwater angler, it makes sense to spend more money on a waterproof, sealed spinning reel that will protect the inner gears and bearings.
 These types of reels will require less maintenance and will last much longer than non-sealed reels.
-Using a sealed reel provides peace of mind and allows the focus to remain on fishing rather than protecting your gear.
-Not long ago, sealed reels were only available as expensive luxury models but now there are several affordable ones to choose from.
-They are available in all sizes for all types of fishing from light inshore to heavy offshore use.
+Using a sealed reel provides peace of mind and allows the focus to remain on fishing.
+Not long ago, sealed reels were only available as expensive luxury models, but now there are also affordable ones to choose from.
+They are available in all sizes for all types of fishing, from ultralight inshore to heavy offshore use.

 Shimano Stella SW Sealed Spinning Reel Series